Use Spark History Server

 - Hadoop Eco cluster status

-- If the cluster is not in the Running state, the Spark History Server may not run properly.
+- If the cluster is not in a Running state, the Spark History Server may not run properly.

 - Log collection settings